 Dr. Howell, Associate Dean of Research and Program Evaluation, serves as the College's contact point for research issues with faculty, administrators, and all University-related offices and coordinates accreditation activities including Mason's SACS accreditation.
 He also participates in recruiting and hiring research faculty and supporting the development of their individual research programs.
 Dr. Howell is a member of numerous professional organizations, including the National Council of University Research Administrators, Council on Undergraduate Research, American Public Health Association, Society for Public Health Education, and American School Health Association.

 Dr. Urban, Associate Professor of Nursing, is the Director for the School of Nursing and Associate Dean, CHHS.
-She served as Assistant Dean for Undergraduate Nursing since 2006, administering the BSN program for over 500 students.
-She teaches courses in pharmacology, pathophysiology/medical-surgical nursing, and physical assessment.
-Dr. Urban serves on George Mason University's General Education Committee and Distance Education Council.
-Her dissertation focus was on the use of computer-based supplemental instruction for students at-risk for academic difficulties and she is a member of the National Association for Developmental Educators, National College Learning Center Association, and the College Reading and Learning Association.
+She served as Assistant Dean for Undergraduate Nursing from 2006 to 2013, administering the BSN program for over 500 students.
+She teaches courses in pharmacology and pathophysiology/medical-surgical nursing.
+Dr. Urban has served on George Mason University's General Education Committee and Distance Education Council, and is a member of the NOVA HealthFORCE and the NOVA Community College Nursing Advisory Board.

 Whitney Gaston Interim Director of the Office of Student Affairs and Assistant Dean of the College of Health and Human Services